 Theatre Residency Week (TRW) is a week-long intensive theatre camp for students in years 9-12.
 Students live on campus at Stuartholme School in its boarding facilities and spend each day developing their acting skills, with workshops and activities.
-Students work towards creating a group performance for a live audience, which families and friends can come watch on the final day.
+Students work towards creating a group performance for a live audience, which families and friends can come and watch on the final day.
 In the evening, students are engaged in an exciting social and cultural program, including excursions to see live theatre and opportunities to network with leading artists from Queensland Theatre.
-It is held each year in the September school holidays and is attended by students from all over Australia.
+TRW is held each year in the September school holidays and is attended by students from all over Australia.

-Theatre Residency Week will run from Monday, 18 September – Sunday, 24 September 2017.
+Theatre Residency Week will run from 4pm, Monday 23 September – 9am, Saturday 28 September.
 It is held at Stuartholme School, Toowong.

-- Core Group and Afternoon Workshop tuition (over 40 hours of class time)
+• Core Group and Afternoon Workshop tuition (over 40 hours of class time)

-- 6 nights’ accommodation in dorm style rooms
+• Five nights’ accommodation in dorm style rooms

-- All meals (including morning and afternoon tea)
+• All meals (including morning and afternoon tea)

-- Tickets for family members to attend the TRW Showcase
+• Tickets for family members and friends to attend the TRW Showcase